Level – Name Instructor(s) Proposed Day and Time

 The goal of this class is to provide practice opportunity and support for advanced dog-handler teams actively competing in Open level and higher.
 Handlers practice walking courses and developing, discussing and testing different handling strategies.
 It is expected that dogs will perform obstacles independently (with no hesitation or overt assistance from the handler).
 Skills to be developed at this level include side changes, layering, discriminations, distance challenges, backsides and threadles.
 Competition challenges at this level test the handler’s and dog’s ability to perform the obstacles at a faster pace, and have more directional and distance control.

-Level 5: Masters/International Style*
+Level 5: Masters/Elite*

 Prerequisite: